lit/lit/docs/_guide/03-template-reference.md

 Renders placeholder content until the final content is available.

 Takes a series of values, including Promises.

-Values are rendered in priority order, with the first argument having the highest priority and the last argument having the lowest priority.
+Values are rendered in priority order, with the first argument having thehighest priority and the last argument having the lowest priority.
 If a value is a Promise, a lower-priority values will be rendered until it resolves.

 The priority of values can be used to create placeholder content for async data.
 For example, a Promise with pending content can be the first, highest-priority, argument, and a non-promise loading indicator template can be used as the second, lower-priority, argument.
-The loading indicator will render immediately, and the primary content will render when the Promise resolves.
+The loading indicator renders immediately, and the primary content will render when the Promise resolves.

 Example: